scitran/client/Run-function.md

 for ii=1:nAcquisitions

-    % We group the diffusion data, bvec and bval into a dwi structure as
-    % per vistasoft.
-This method downloads the nii.gz, bvec and bval files
+    % This scitran method downloads the nii.gz, bvec and bval files
-    % from the acquisition
+    % from a diffusion acquisition
     dwi = st.dwiLoad(idGet(acquisitions{ii}));

     %% Create and write out a white matter mask (vistasoft functions) wmProb = wmCreate(dwi.nifti,wmPercentile);